jhucsf/fall2022/assign/assign04.md

 Edit the `README.txt` file to include the report and summarize each team member's contributions.

-You can create a zipfile of your solution using the command `make solution.zip`
+You can create a zipfile of your solution using the command `make solution.zip`.

 Submit your zipfile to **Assignment 4**.